Matt Reeves

 Matt Reeves (born April 27, 1966) is an American filmmaker.
 He first gained recognition for the WB drama series Felicity (1998–2002), which he co-created with J. J. Abrams.
 Reeves came to widespread attention for directing the hit monster-film Cloverfield (2008).
 He also directed the vampire drama Let Me In (2010), and the critically acclaimed science-fiction sequels Dawn of the Planet of the Apes (2014) and War for the Planet of the Apes (2017).
-He directed the superhero film The Batman (2022), which stars Robert Pattinson as the titular character.
+He directed the superhero film The Batman (2022), which stars Robert Pattinson as the titular character; its sequel, The Batman: Part II, is scheduled for release in 2028.

 Early life and education

 Reeves was born on April 27, 1966, in Rockville Centre, New York, on Long Island.
+He is the son of George C. Reeves Jr., a lawyer, Hollywood business executive, writer, and producer.
 He moved with his family to Los Angeles when he was five.
 He made his first film at the age of eight, directing friends and using a wind-up camera.
 Reeves met and befriended J. J. Abrams, who also became a filmmaker, when both were 13 years old.
 A Los Angeles public-access television cable channel, Z Channel, was airing their short films.
 When they were 15 or 16 years old, Steven Spielberg hired them to transfer some of his own Super 8 films to videotape.

 Reeves attended the University of Southern California, where he was a screenwriting student for writer Jeph Loeb.
 Between 1991 and 1992, he produced a student film, Mr. Petrified Forest, which won an award and helped him acquire an agent.
 He also co-wrote a script that eventually was developed as Under Siege 2: Dark Territory.